-Make sure that you have typed in your ID number (S.S. # or CCRI ID Number) and password correctly; refer to Login Information for step by step instructions .
+Make sure that you have typed in your ID number (S.S. # or CCRI ID Number) and password correctly and then click on the Lookup button .

 If you are an active student (enrolled in classes) and still get this message, please contact the Help Desk at 825-1112 or email@example.com.

 If you do not have an active matriculation record or you need to reapply as it has been more than 2 years since your were an active student, you will receive this error message.
 Please call the Office of Enrollment Services at 401-825-2003.